CDCgov/Rnssp-templates-docs/content/templates/dqfilters/_index.en.md

 ---
 ## Output

-When knit with parameters, this template generates a [Flexible Dashboard](https://pkgs.rstudio.com/flexdashboard/) report in HTML format.
+When knit with parameters, this template generates a report in HTML format.

 ---
 ## Add this template